 Full details of the companies in our group are available on request.
 Our contact details (including the contact details of our Data Protection Officer) are set out at the end of this policy.

 To get the best from our services, please keep your personal data (including your email address) accurate and up to date.
-You can do this by contacting us at the address or telephone number given at the end of this policy or by logging into our secure website and selecting: Account > personal details and preferences.
+You can do this via our Security Hub at https://www.ii.co.uk/security-hub or by contacting us at the address or telephone number given at the end of this policy.

 Please take the time to read this policy carefully.
-In opening an account with us and/or providing any personal data to us via our website, you acknowledge that your personal data will be used in accordance with our Terms of Service and this policy.
+In opening an account with us and/or providing any personal data to us via our website, you acknowledge that your personal data will be used in accordance with our terms of service, our Cookies Policy and this policy.